 Mid-January to Late May

-This program is available as an Exchange or as Study Abroad:
+This program is available as a Full Exchange or as Study Abroad:

-- Exchange - This means you pay your regular tuition and fees to UNCW, and your room and board costs abroad.
+- Full Exchange - This means you pay your regular tuition and fees to UNCW, room and board costs are also paid to UNCW as well.

 - Study Abroad - This means you pay your tuition, fees, room and board abroad.